 - Māra Rongoā / Māori Medicine Garden IPE pilot 2018: engagement-immersion activity involving medical, pharmacy and other students in the development of a traditional medicine garden at Te Kaika community hub in Caversham.

-In 2017, an engagement-immersion IPE activity was piloted around the care and treatment of oncology patients; plans are under way to implement the activity again in 2018.
-Twenty students (drawn from MDiet year 2, medicine year 6, radiation therapy year 3, physiotherapy year 4, and pharmacy intern) collectively engaged with each other in learning about IPE and the interprofessional aspects of clinical oncology management; working in teams to interview a patient; and engaging with the larger group to present their findings.
+In 2017, in partnership with the Midcentral DHB, an engagement-immersion IPE activity was piloted around the care and treatment of oncology patients; and the activity was implemented again in 2018.
+In each year 20-30 students (drawn from e.g. MDiet year 2, medicine year 6, radiation therapy year 3, physiotherapy year 4, and pharmacy intern) collectively engaged with each other in learning about IPE and the interprofessional aspects of clinical oncology management; working in teams to interview a patient; and engaging with the larger group to present their findings.
 In teams, students immersed themselves in a clinical assessment of an oncology patient and developed an interprofessional treatment plan.
+In 2019, it is hoped to extend this activity into palliative care, in partnership with Arohanui Hospice.

 The INTERact programme was developed and implemented in Timaru from 2015, through a collaboration between South Canterbury District Health Board and University of Otago staff.